zeruhur/thalassa/Thálassa.md

 ### Prize
 - A Prize is specific to the environment from where it is recovered.
 It suggests a story.
 - A Prize is something valuable, but non necessarily a treasure or materially valuable.
 - A Prize can be anything that calls to action the players.
-Even a rescue mission or Labours are classifiable as a Prize, because they are worth and give prestige.
 - Use the Prize as a lure to exotic locations under the protection of intimidating foes.

 ### Choice